 Are you guilty of leaving your dog’s waste on your neighbor’s lawn because you thought you were providing free fertilizer?
 Perhaps you don’t scoop the poop because you think it’s downright disgusting!
 Imagine if all dog owners in Austin didn’t scoop the poop.
 Our dogs create an average of a half pound of excrement per day.
-With 120,000 dogs in Austin, that adds up to 60,000 pounds of dog waste – equivalent to nearly five dump truck loads – produced throughout the city every day!
+With 215,000 dogs in Austin, that adds up to more than 100,000pounds of dog waste produced throughout the city every day!

 Austin City Code 3-4-6 DEFECATION BY A DOG OR CAT:

 "An owner or handler shall promptly remove and sanitarily dispose of feces left on public or private property by a dog or cat being handled by the person, other than property owned by the owner or handler of the dog or cat."
 Potential Fine: Up to $500 in City Parks

 Bring It!
 Carry a scooper bag when you walk your dog.

 Scoop It!
 Use the baggie like a glove, scoop the poop, invert and seal the bag.